Sheep-Studios/sheep-studios-docs/_docs/admob-gms2.md

 ## Ad Formats

 Before implementing advertisements into your project, it's probably best that you know what each type of ad format does, it's pros, along with it's cons.
-Learn more about each avaliable format below:
+Learn more about each available format below:

 ### Banner Ads